milvus-io/milvus/docs/design_docs/datanode_recovery_design_0513_2021.md

 ## What's DataNode?

-DataNode processes insert data and persist insert data into storage.
+DataNode processes insert data and persists insert data into storage.

 DataNode is based on flowgraph; each flowgraph cares about only one vchannel.
 There are data definition language (DDL) messages, data manipulation language (DML) messages, and timetick messages inside one vchannel, FIFO log stream.